Sunday, April 7, 2024

 The student replied, "Evil does not exist professor, or at least not unto itself.
 Evil is just the absence of God.
 It is just like darkness and cold, that you affirm do exist: a word man created for the absence of God.
 God did not create evil.
 Evil is unlike faith or love: those exist just as light and heat exist.
 Evil is the effect of the absence of God's love when man excludes God from his heart.
 In that way it's like the cold that comes where there is no heat or the darkness that comes where there is no light."

-And evil too, is a relationship between a deed and its intent, and the entities affected by it.
-Love and faith, like cold and anger, when in a favoured cause or directed to a favoured object, do good from some points of view at least, but when not, they do harm, and may be seen as evil, or seen as evil to one, but good to another.
-The fatted calf could not have shared the joy at the return of the prodigal, any more than the faithful brother did.
-When one man in a war dies for his country, the man who killed him, whom he would have killed to die for his country was evil from his point of view, but a hero for the other country.
+And evil too, is a relationship between a deed and its intent and the suffering it causes, and the entities affected by it.
+Love and faith, like cold and anger, when in a favoured cause or directed to a favoured object, do good from some points of view at least, but when not, they do harm, and may be seen as evil, or seen as evil to one, but good to another: the fatted calf could not have shared the joy at the return of the prodigal, any more than the faithful brother did.

 "Two heroes for the price of one, and two villains into the bargain.